tsherif/nano-server/README.md

   $ nano-server
 ```

-By default, `nano-server.js` will run on port **5000** and use the current working directory as its document root.
+By default, `nano-server` will run on port **5000** and use the current working directory as its document root.
 Optionally, a port number can be passed as first argument on the command line:

 ```bash
   $ nano-server 3000